An Introduction to the Music of Parsifal

 the word Gral in Parsifal's final phrase (

 Enthullet den Gral, öffnet den Schrein!) at the end of the work.

 n the orchestration of Parsifal, Wagner returned to the quadruple

 woodwind he had used in the Ring, but omitted the so-called Wagner tubas, bass trumpet and contrabass trombone.
 In his scoring of the work, Wagner

 returned to the blocked instrumentation of his earlier operas, rather than the integrated scoring of Tristan and Die Meistersinger, where melodic

 lines pass seamlessly from one instrument to another and textures are built with instruments from different divisions of the orchestra.
 Parsifal actually

-begins with this kind of orchestration, but when the motives of Holy Grail (motif 2) and Faith (motif 3) appear, they are played by different
+begins with this kind of orchestration, but when the motives of Holy Grail (motive 2) and Faith (motive 3) appear, they are played by different

 instrumental groups in turn.
 The block-like scoring is less evident in the more contrapuntal passages, such as the music of the Flower Maidens.
 As in